rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 Downsides:
 - Boilerplate for setter and getter
-- Transfromations spreaded over class and template
+- Transformations spreaded over class and template
 - Manual typing ov subjects and streams
 - no central plae for ui trigger